 - (i) Subject to paragraph (ii) the Middle Common Room shall determine its own Constitution, and shall have power to make its own Regulations on matters which fall to it. - (ii) Any change to the Constitution of the Middle Common Room shall require the approval of the Governing Body before it comes into effect.
-Further, pursuant to section 22 of the Education Act 1994 the Constitution of the Middle Common Room shall be reviewed by the Graduate Committee on behalf of the Governing Body at intervals of not more than five years. - (c) The Graduate Committee shall ensure the College's compliance with the Education Act 1994 as regards the Middle Common Room as further set out in Bylaw VII.27(d)(vii).
+Further, pursuant to section 22 of the Education Act 1994 the Constitution of the Middle Common Room shall be reviewed by the Warden and Tutors' Committee on behalf of the Governing Body at intervals of not more than five years. - (c) The Warden and Tutors' Committee shall ensure the College's compliance with the Education Act 1994 as regards the Middle Common Room as further set out in Bylaw VII.32(d)(viii).